JohnDuongOC/Google-Data-Analystic-Capstone---Cyclistic-/README.md

-# GoogleData Analytics Capstone - Cyclistic
+# Google Data Analytics Capstone - Cyclistic

 This is my Google Data Analyst capstone project where I was tasked with providing insights from a dataset to help create a marketing campaign.
 In this project I used Excel for data cleaning where I organized the time format, deleted blank unusable rows, and found null values from improper calculations.
 Followed by using SQL to derive actionable insights that I then later visualized with Tableau.